 However, that isn’t always the case.
 As a result, people managing projects for the first time often find themselves making mistakes.
 That’s normal – we all make mistakes from time to time, especially in a new job.

-I’m delighted to be partnering with MindManager today to share 10 simple things that you can do to get up to speed quickly and avoid those rookie errors.
+In this article I’ll share 10 simple things that you can do to get up to speed quickly and avoid those rookie errors.
 These are the things that I wish someone had told me when I first started managing projects.
-Oh, and you can grab yourself a free trial of the latest edition of MindManager here.

 1. Manage Scope